 In addition to their long-standing presence in northwestern North Carolina teaching music and leading jam sessions, the Whitetop Mountain Band has been a regular dance band across the region.
 For about 14 years, Emily and Thornton played a weekly dance in Sparta, and they have been mainstays at the Burgess Barn and Mountain Music Jamboree dances in Ashe County.
 After Emily took a full-time job teaching music at the Mount Rogers School, they put their music lessons in North Carolina on hold, but they make frequent visits across the state line.
 “We still play dances in North Carolina,” Emily says.

-Emily and Thornton Spencer are available for performances and to play for dances with their Whitetop Mountain Band.
-They are also available for occasional lessons, demonstrations, and school programs.
+Emily Spencer is available for performances and to play for dances with Whitetop Mountain Band.
+She is also available for occasional lessons, demonstrations, and school programs.